shahsalonik/cmsc420-swamy-hw1-spring2025/README.md

 3. **`remove()`:**  Excavates (removes) the first valley point from the current landscape and returns the associated treasure.
 This operation updates the landscape and its hidden treasures accordingly.

-4. **`insert(int height)`:**  Creates a new landform with the given height *at the position where the first valley was just removed*.
+4. **`insert(int height)`:**  Creates a new landform with the given height *before the current first valley*.
 This operation updates the landscape and its hidden treasures accordingly.

 5. **`isEmpty()`:**  Returns `true` if the entire landscape is excavated (i.e., there are no landforms left), and `false` otherwise.